zinggAI/zingg/docs/runIncremental.md

-# Run Incremental Loads For New and Updated Records - *Zingg Enterprise Feature*
+## Run Incremental Loads For New and Updated Records - *Zingg Enterprise Feature*

 Rerunning matching on entire datasets is wasteful, and we lose the lineage of matched records against a persistent identifier.
 Using Zingg Enterprise, incremental loads can be run to match existing pre resolved entities.
 The new and updated records are matched to existing clusters, and new persistent ZINGG_IDs generated for records which do not find a match.
 If a record gets updated and Zingg Enterprise discovers that it is a more suitable match with another cluster, it will be reassigned.
 Cluster assignment, merge and unmerge happens automatically in the flow.
-Zingg Entperirse also takes care of human feedback on previously matched data to ensure that it doesnt override the approved records.
+Zingg Enterprise also takes care of human feedback on previously matched data to ensure that it does not override the approved records.

 ## The incremental phase is run as follows:
 `./scripts/zingg.sh --phase runIncremental --conf <location to incrementalConf.json>`